NativeScript/theme/MIGRATION-GUIDE.md

 ## Element Selectors

-Theme 1 was using specific classes that the user had to add on every element in order to get it styled.
-Theme 2 takes a very different approach - all elements are styled by default by using Element selectors (like `ActionBar {}` or `RadListView` for instance) and adding classes is not required.
+Theme v1 was using specific classes that the user had to add on every element in order to get it styled.
+Theme v2 takes a very different approach - all elements are styled by default using Element selectors (like `ActionBar {}` or `RadListView` for instance) and adding classes is not required.
 This brings us to something you may hit along the way - since all elements are already styled, you may need to override some of their styling.
 And since NativeScript doesn't support !important, you can do this with a CSS feature called specificity.